All Episodes

 Saying, look, these things aren't incidental.

-Uh Mahmoud is she's many videos of her praising Islam and saying how it informs everything that she does.
+She's many videos of her praising Islam and saying how it informs everything that she does.

-And then of course, yeah, you get this as well.
+And then, of course, yeah, you get this as well.

-Oh, attacker for her politics.
+Oh, attack her for her politics.

 Not what she says, not for who she is.